 Proper training is essential to effective performance, especially in Law Enforcement.
-It is projected that such training will improve the effectiveness of law enforcement in recognizing and removing impaired drivers from the roadways.
-Impaired driving detection is often difficult and requires specialized training in areas such as SFST, ARIDE, DRE, OP, legal updates, performance expectations, and others.
+It is projected that such training will improve the effectiveness of law enforcement in recognizing and removing impaired drivers from

 When possible and necessary, funding provided for agencies to send personnel to training, as described above.
 The amount of funding based on the type of training provided and the agency's distance from the training site.